 Need help finding a doctor or getting health insurance?
 Call the Community Health Access Program (CHAP): 1 (800) 756-5437 or the Help Me Grow Washington Hotline: 1 (800) 322-2588.

-- wash hands often with soap and water for at least 20 seconds.
+- Wash hands frequently with soap and water for at least 20 seconds.
 If not available, use hand sanitizer.

-If you are traveling overseas, check for the latest COVID-19 Travel Alerts and follow the CDC's Travelers' Health guidance.
+If you must travel, check for the latest COVID-19 Travel Alerts and follow the CDC's Travelers' Health guidance.